 Now, while the form of these headphones are clearly inspired by Sony’s headphones, the Razer Opus really makes its own strides on the price.
 For $200, you get most of what you’ll find in far more expensive headphones—USB-C charging, AAC and aptX support, and more.
 Luxuries like touch controls or wider codec support are missing, but for the price, that’s not so surprising.

 The Razer Opus sports the usual on-ear controls you’d expect.
-There’s a power button, a button for controlling noise cancelling, volume buttons, and a play/multifunction button and that’s about it.
+There’s a power button, a button for controlling noise canceling, volume buttons, and a play/multifunction button and that’s about it.
 Sure, it isn’t as flashy as other offerings, but it’s hard to knock it.
 A layout like this is straightforward, easy to use, and it works—what more do you need.

 How does the Razer Opus connect?